Anytime Solvers for Variational Inequalities: the (Recursive) Safe Monotone Flows: Numerical Examples

 The pseudogradient map is given by $F(x) = Qx + r$ where

 Because $\frac{1}{2}(Q + Q^\top) = I \succ 0$, it follows that the $F$ is $1$-strongly monotone, and therefore the problem has a unique solution $x^* \in \SOL(F, \Cc)$.

 Figure \ref{fig:toy-example} shows the results of implementing each of the proposed flows to find the Nash equilibrium.
-The projected monotone flow, cf. Figure~\ref{fig:toy-example}(a), is only well defined in $\Cc$.
+The projected monotone flow, cf. Figure~\ref{fig:toy-example}(a), is only well-defined in $\Cc$.
 However, the constraint set remains forward invariant and all trajectories converge to the solution $x^*$.
 The safe monotone flow with $\alpha = 1.0$, cf. Figure~\ref{fig:toy-example}(b), also keeps the constraint set forward invariant and has all trajectories converge to $x^*$.
-In addition, the system is well defined outside of $\Cc$, and trajectories beginning outside the feasible set converge to it.
+In addition, the system is well-defined outside of $\Cc$, and trajectories beginning outside the feasible set converge to it.

-In Figure~\ref{fig:toy-example}(c), we consider the recursive safe monotone flow with $\alpha = 1.0$, $\beta = 1.0$ and $\tau = 0.25$, where $u(0) = 0$.
+In Figure~\ref{fig:toy-example}(c), we consider the recursive safe monotone flow with $\alpha = 1.0$, $\sigma = 1.0$ and $\tau = 0.25$, where $u(0) = 0$.
 The trajectories converge to $x^*$ and closely approximate the trajectories of the safe monotone flow.
 Note, however, that the set $\Cc$ is not safe but only practically safe.
 This is illustrated in the zoomed-in Figure~\ref{fig:toy-example}(d), where it is apparent that the trajectories do not always remain in~$\Cc$ but remain close to~it.